PG Phriday: 10 Ways to Ruin Performance: IN-Sanity

 And now, so do you.
 By itself,

 IN is a wonderful tool.
 But its allure can bewitch and ultimately betray when it becomes a crutch.
-PGDB has a lot of powerful syntax potential, and it would be a shame to limit ourselves to the basics out of familiarity.
+Postgres has a lot of powerful syntax potential, and it would be a shame to limit ourselves to the basics out of familiarity.